 Ayala has maintained that she and the many "Save Pleasanton Hills" supporters carried the ordinance and every exhibit mentioned, as directed by the city attorney's office.
 She has called the lawsuit an intimidation tactic.

-Roush said once the court issues a judgment -- which summarizes the final ruling and is signed by the court -- he will discuss with the City Council whether Pleasanton wants
+Roush said once the court issues a judgment -- which summarizes the final ruling and is signed by the court -- he will discuss with the City Council whether Pleasanton wants to be a part of the appeal.

 "The decision will not bear on what (the city) is going to do," Roush said, adding the council needs to decide whether to be an active participant in the appeal process.